Table of Contents

 Will your customer service counter be reopening?

 For the safety of our audiences and staff, our customer service counter remains closed for the time being.
-We invite you to make purchases over the phone, by calling 514-842-9951 from Monday to Friday between 9 a.m. and 7 p.m. or Saturday between 10 a.m. and 4 p.m., or to purchase tickets online at osm.ca.
+We invite you to make purchases over the phone, by calling 514-842-9951 from Monday to Friday, between 9 a.m. and 5 p.m. and up to 8 p.m. when posting of online webcasts, and on Saturday, between 10 a.m. and 4 p.m., or to purchase tickets online at osm.ca.

 Previously, only subscribers had the option to convert their unused tickets to credits.
 Is this still the case?